Spicy Skinny Margarita

 Spicy margarita salt

 The spicy salt rim on this skinny margarita is made with salt and a bit of chipotle powder.
-Mix them together, and then rim half the glass.
+Mix them together, and then rim only half the glass so you have the option of sipping with and without salt.

 You can serve a margarita neat or on the rocks, so you’ve got a choice of coupe, lowball, or highball glass.
 Even a mason jar works just fine, if that’s what you have.